artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw2/homework2.md

 ## 1. N-Queens [25 points]

-In this section, you will develop a solver for the $n$-queens problem, wherein $n$ queens are to be placed on an $n \\times n$ chessboard so that no pair of queens can attack each other.
+In this section, you will develop a solver for the $n$-queens problem, wherein $n$ queens are to be placed on an $n \times n$ chessboard so that no pair of queens can attack each other.
 Recall that in chess, a queen can attack any piece that lies in the same row, column, or diagonal as itself.

 A brief treatment of this problem for the case where $n = 8$ is given in Section 3.2 of the textbook, which you may wish to consult for additional information.

 1. **[5 points]** Rather than performing a search over all possible placements of queens on the board, it is sufficient to consider only those configurations for which each row contains exactly one queen.

-Without taking any of the chess-specific constraints between queens into account, implement the pair of functions `num_placements_all(n)` and `num_placements_one_per_row(n)` that return the number of possible placements of $n$ queens on an $n \\times n$ board without or with this additional restriction.
+   Therefore, without taking any of the chess-specific constraints between queens into account, we want to first consider the number of possible placements of $n$ queens on an $n \times n$ board without or with the restriction that each row contains exactly one queen.

+   Implement the function `num_placements_all(n)`, which returns the number of **all** possible placements of $n$ queens on an $n \times n$ board, and the function `num_placements_one_per_row(n)` that  calculate the number of possible placements of $n$ queens on an $n \times n$ board such that each row contains exactly one queen.

    Think carefully about why this restriction is valid, and note the extent to which it reduces the size of the search space.
 You should assume that all queens are indistinguishable for the purposes of your calculations.

-2. **[5 points]** With the answer to the previous question in mind, a sensible representation for a board configuration is a list of numbers between $0$ and $n - 1$, where the $i$th number designates the column of the queen in row $i$ for $0 \\le i \\lt n$.
+2. **[5 points]** With the answer to the previous question in mind, a sensible representation for a board configuration is a list of numbers between $0$ and $n - 1$, where the $i$th number designates the column of the queen in row $i$ for $0 \le i \lt n$.
 A complete configuration is then specified by a list containing $n$ numbers, and a partial configuration is specified by a list containing fewer than $n$ numbers.
 Write a function `n_queens_valid(board)` that accepts such a list and returns `True` if no queen can attack another, or `False` otherwise.
 Note that the board size need not be included as an additional argument to decide whether a particular list is valid.

     ```python
     >>> n_queens_valid([0, 0])
     False